sampsyo/home/_drafts/turnt.md

 ## Interactive Execution

 When debugging a test setup, it can be handy to see exactly what a given test is doing.
-The `-p` flag turns off any output checking and just shows you the test command and its result:
+The `-p` flag turns off all output checking and just shows you the test command and its result:

     $ turnt -p hi.t
     $ wc  < hi.t